jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Timing of income
 (3) The income is allocated to the income year in which the amount is calculated.

+### CH 5B Adjustments for certain flat-rate credits under platform economy rules
+Who this section applies to
+(1) This section applies to a person who, under the Goods and Services Tax Act 1985,— (a) is an underlying supplier of goods and services; and (b) has an amount of a flat-rate credit, as defined in section 2(1) of that Act, that they include in their assessable income for an income year.
+Income
+(2) The amount of the credit received by the person is income of the person for the income year.

 ### CH 6 Adjustments for certain finance and operating leases
 When this section applies
 (1) This section applies when an adjustment is made under section FA 11 or FA 11B (which relate to adjustments for leases that become finance leases and certain operating leases).